• Register

 Erin Hallenbeck

-Erin Hallenbeck (she/her) is the Project Manager and Research Assistant for the F&M Global Barometers.
+Erin Hallenbeck (she/her) serves as the project manager and research associate for the F&M Global Barometers.
 An alumna of Franklin & Marshall College, Erin completed her B.A. in English Literature and Women’s, Gender, and Sexuality Studies and received her MSt. in Women’s Studies from the University of Oxford.
 Previously, she taught social studies and ESL classes outside of Boston and in the Netherlands as a Fulbright English Teaching Assistant.
-Erin joined the team in Fall 2022.

 Amy Moreno